ajvrno/ajvrno.github.io/README.md

 # NOTES:

-07/08/2025 - swipe transition is stuck when you press the back button, need to fix that so its not confusing
+07/08/2025 - swipe transition is stuck when you press the back button, need to fix that so its not confusing. also, stars on index page aren't very web responsive